Ernest O. Thompson: Personal life

-Thompson married opera singer May Esther Peterson on June 9, 1924.
+Thompson married opera singer May Esther Peterson (October 7, 1880 – October 8, 1952) in Bronxville, New York, on June 9, 1924.
 On October 1, 1952, May Thompson suffered a cerebral hemorrhage at the couple's summer house in Estes Park, Colorado, causing her to lapse into a coma.
-She was flown back to Austin, Texas, though never regained consciousness and died at Seton Infirmary on October 8, the day after her 72nd birthday.
-She was buried in the Texas State Cemetery, located in Austin.
+She was flown back to Austin, Texas, though never regained consciousness and died at Austin's Seton Infirmary on October 8, the day after her 72nd birthday.
+She was buried at the Texas State Cemetery, located in Austin.

+A year after his wife's death, Thompson remarried to Myda Bivins, the widow of a cattleman.

+Death

-Thompson died at the age of 74 on June 28, 1966.
-He was buried at the Texas State Cemetery the following day.
+Thompson died in a nursing home at the age of 74 on June 28, 1966.
+He was buried next to May Thompson in the Texas State Cemetery the following day.
+Although Thompson had Parkinson's disease, this was not provided as the specific cause of his death.

+In Washington, D.C., President Lyndon B. Johnson issued a statement of regret over Thompson's death, lauding him as both "an acknowledged world leader in petroleum conservation" and "one of Texas's distinguished public servants".